j-fu/marginalia/julia/project-howto.md

 ```
 $ julia --project=.
 julia> using Pkg
-julia> Pkg.instantiate()
+julia> Pkg.resolve()
 ```
 This uses the Julia package manager to automatically download and precompile all Julia packages listed as dependencies in  `Project.toml`.
-It also will create a `Manifest.toml` file which records recursively all dependenencies with their exact versions.
+It also will create a `Manifest.toml` file which records recursively all dependencies with their exact versions.

 Likewise, after updating some code from the git repository, it is possible to update the project environment: